 Begin by Fact-Finding

 Before you can help your clients reach their goals, you need to understand their starting points.
 Conduct an assessment of the business’ IT environment, inventorying and evaluating infrastructure, endpoints, and business applications and how they are currently used.
-You also need to find out whether IT is supported by internal resources or a third-party provider.
+You must also determine whether internal resources or a third-party provider supports IT.

 Additionally, your initial assessment should include a meeting with all stakeholders to understand their current operations, their goals, and compliance requirements so you can determine if there are any gaps they need to address.
 It’s vital to build your client’s trust — sign an NDA if necessary — to learn all the details you need to make the right decisions.

 Your assessment may reveal that your client needs to update their IT environment to operate more efficiently, cost-effectively, and competitively.
 Or, you may discover that the business plans to add new capabilities or an expansion that will require scaling current systems.
 A technology roadmap will establish a budget and IT workflow priorities to help your clients achieve those objectives.
 As a virtual CIO, you must find ways to implement solutions with the least disruption to productivity, comply with your client’s schedule, and stay on budget, in addition to ensuring that the proper solutions are deployed.

 As a virtual CIO, it may not be immediately apparent who you report to and who you direct.
 So clearly define where you fit into the company’s organizational structure and who your main points of contact will be.
 This will help minimize confusion and the chance that you’d start a project without getting input from all essential decision-makers.